17 content optimization mistakes affecting ROI

 If we don’t optimize our content for the search engines, don’t do it for plugins as well.

-But while I was writing this blog, one of my team members asked if we could tell our client that they had stuffed a keyword.
+But while I was writing this article, one of my team members asked if we could tell our client that they had stuffed a keyword.

 That’s when I decided to add it to this comprehensive list of content optimization mistakes.